 - 1. Check power source. - 2.
-Check recovery tank.
-If recovery tank is not yet full then check for defective alarm indicator bulb on control panel box (a faulty light will stop control panel operation). - 3.
 Check tankfull probe.
-Disconnect tankfull cable connector from connector box and jumper sockets A & B in the receptacle.
-If motor runs, the problem is in the tankfull probe itself.
-Confirm that the tankfull float is free on its shaft.
-When the tankfull probe is disconnected, the red indicator light will come on.
-See tankfull diagnostic later in this section. - 4.
-Move system to a nonhazardous location.
-Open the EP box, plug in the control panel and turn the power switch to the ON position.
-Jumper sockets A & B in the tankfull receptacle.
-The red LED (marked "C") on the top of the 3-channel relay should be illuminated.
-If the LED is not illuminated, disconnect power and check the continuity between #4 & #5 on the relay.
-If this continuity check reveals an open circuit, call Geotech for assistance.

-5. If no open circuit is found and the motor still does not run, disconnect power, open the EP box and check the fuses.
-115VAC systems will have one 20 AMP fuse and one 1 AMP fuse.
-All 230VAC systems have two 8 AMP fuses and one 1 AMP fuse.
-Replace fuses if necessary and reseal the box.
+Disconnect tankfull cable connector from connector box and jumper sockets A & B in the receptacle. - If motor runs, the problem is in the tankfull probe itself. - Confirm that the tankfull float is free on its shaft. - When the tankfull probe is disconnected, the red indicator light will come on.
+See tankfull diagnostic later in this section. - 3.
+If no open circuit is found and the motor still does not run, disconnect power, open the EP box, and check the fuses. - 115VAC systems will have one 20 AMP fuse and one 1 AMP fuse. - All 230VAC systems have two 8 AMP fuses and one 1 AMP fuse. - Replace fuses if necessary and reseal the box.